Underwings, Litter Moths, Fruit-Piercing Moths, Snout Moths

-Here our species webpages are listed in 8 subfamilies of EREBIDAE :-
+Here: our species webpages are listed for convenience in their various subfamilies and a tribe of EREBIDAE :-

-The caterpillars of EREBIDAE are usually smooth, lacking obvious hairs.
+The caterpillars of most of the subfamilies in EREBIDAE are smooth, lacking obvious hairs.
 Their bodies are often green, brown or yellow.
+Two subfamilies have very hairy caterpillars, and these have the full set of prolegs.

 Most species of EREBIDAE typically pupate in a sparse cocoon under a leaf of their foodplant or between dead leaves in ground debris.